 At the Customer Experience layer what matters is delivering service that truly engages and delivers value to the customer – including the 50% of customers who are women.

 Huge opportunities are not constrained by technology.
 The technology is there.
 What we need are solutions that solve real problems for people.
 That is an equal opportunity challenge.
 No engineering degree is needed.
 Being totally comfortable with technology as a power user is part of the job description but that is hardly a rare skill set these days.

 Sorry Archie, you are a minority

-When Archie Bunker was on TV, the idea of a world controlled by a white, Christian population was already absurd enough to make good comedy.
+When Archie Bunker was on TV, the idea of a world controlled by a white, male, Christian population was already absurd enough to make good comedy.

 Over 40 years later, it is more than absurd.
 As we look out at where Fintech innovation is coming from we increasingly see it coming from China, India, Africa and other countries where people look, act and think differently (aka the Rest of The World).
 This is what we have tagged “first the Rest then the West” trend.
 The combination of huge populations with unmet needs and ability to leapfrog over legacy technologies, makes the Rest the locus of innovation today.

 The whole Silicon Valley VC model is at threat from this big shift, because VC Funds have not found a way to scale geographically.
 While they have nailed how to scale their portfolio businesses, their own business is defiantly artisanal.
 They can only invest in ventures that can be reached on “less than half a tank of gas in a Ferrari”.

 It is no longer enough to invest in immigrants in the West.
 That is OK as an interim step, but now the challenge is how to invest in the person who decided to stay in China, India, Africa and the Rest or to relocate back there because that is where they see the most opportunity.
 As these countries get better at capital formation and capital allocation, the innovation capital business will change forever (and for good).